jeffdapaz/VisualChatGPTStudio/README.md

 ### 1.2.1

 - Improved the "Summary" command.
 Now most of times the chatGPT will not write again the method/property head.
-- Added a valiation to avoid the chatGPT response be write on wrong line.
+- Added a validation to avoid the chatGPT response be write on wrong line.
 - Other minor fixes.

 ### 1.2.0